 The Department of Electrical and Computer Engineering also offers graduate degree programs in Electrical and Computer Engineering.
 These graduate degree programs allow students to pursue advanced studies and independent research in the areas of computer networks, computer systems and applications and power electronics.

 The Electrical Engineering program prepares students for a wide range of careers in the design, development, manufacturing, testing and marketing of electrical and electronic equipment and systems.
-More specifically, graduates find employment in a wide spectrum of professional activities including research and development, production engineering and quality control, computer systems engineering, industrial process control, telecommunications, marketing and technical service and technical education to name just a few.
+More specifically, graduates find employment involving research and development, production engineering and quality control, in a wide range of areas such as electronic design, multimedia, communication, power systems, health care, computer system design and information systems, to name a few.

 SECOND YEAR: The second year transition program is intended to help students who have failed or dropped the second year Fall courses MTH 312 and/or ELE 302 to stay in-phase with their classmates and still have a chance to be promoted to third year in the following academic year.
 This is accomplished by allowing such students to register in MTH 312 and/or ELE 302 in the Winter semester.
 The course MTH 312 will replace ELE 401 in the student's Winter timetable and ELE 302 will replace ELE 404.
 The student will then be able to take ELE 401 and/or ELE 404 in a condensed Spring/Summer semester (May-July).